 $1.3 billion plan implements robust distance learning, safety measures

-State Rep. Kathy Crawford, of Novi, today supported a bicameral legislative package helping ensure the safety of all Michigan students as learning resumes in the fall.
+State Rep. Pamela Hornberger and Sen. Lana Theis, chairs of the House and Senate education committees, today unveiled a plan to ensure the safety of Michigan students as learning resumes in the fall.

+The legislators believe schools should have the flexibility to begin instruction as quickly and safely as possible.
 Under the plan, school districts could start whenever is best for them without obtaining a waiver to bypass Michigan’s Labor Day start requirement.
-Crawford said this will provide schools the necessary flexibility to begin classroom instruction as quickly and safely as possible.

 The Return to Learn plan also:

-• Provides an $800 per pupil payment to K-12 schools to implement a robust distance learning plan and health and safety measures to return students safely to the classroom.
+• Provides a $800 per pupil payment to K-12 schools to implement a robust distance learning plan and health and safety measures to return students safely to the classroom.

 • Includes a $500 per teacher payment as hazard and overtime pay and to help cover costs incurred due to transitioning to distance learning teaching plans.